 Washburn Point

-To be fair, the view from Washburn Point is very similar to the view at the more popular Glacier Point.
-Glacier turns a little more to the north, while Washburn turns a little more to the south, offering a more direct view into the Little Yosemite Valley.
 The Little Yosemite Valley is not seen from any of our other photo spots in Yosemite, and you recognize it right away by the overhead view of both Vernal and Nevada Falls, and the pointed Liberty Peak behind the Half Dome.
-Similar view or not, you might as well stop since you will likely drive right past it.
-No hiking is necessary, as the parking area is right off of Glacier Point Road, and this epic Yosemite view can be seen from the walk around area.
+Similar view or not, it is worth its own stop.
+No hiking is necessary, as the parking area is right off of Glacier Point Road, and these epic view of Yosemite can be seen from the walk around area.

-We don’t want you to miss the photo spots in Yosemite that you want to see, so we set up the map.
+We don’t want you to miss the photo spots in Yosemite that you want to see, so we set up this map.
 It is a big park, with tons of things to do.
 Hopefully you will have a number of adventures!
 But you don’t want to head to out on a hike only to realize later that you drove right past an epic view.
 And as you can see, we have chosen some from all areas of the park.

 Yosemite is a huge National Park, and these locations are definitely not the only epic views in Yosemite.
 There are dozens more, and some of the are quite exclusive, requiring a high level of skill and ability to get to, such as the top of Half Dome, Indian Rock, Wawona Point, or Cathedral Lake.
 We only chose three Yosemite photo spots that present a more difficult challenge.
-You should plan 4-7 hours to get out and back at either of the Vernal Falls sites, or the Mariposa Grove Cabin.
+You should plan 4-7 hours to get all the way out and back at either of the Vernal Falls sites, or the Mariposa Grove Cabin.
 Taft Point, Sentinel Dome, and Mirror Lake are middle of the road, taking about 2 hours to get out and back.
 Everywhere else will take less than 30 minutes, and many are accessible.

 Our Last Thoughts on the Yosemite Photo Spots

-• Don’t let the camera distract you.
+- Don’t let the camera distract you.
 There are too many amazing things to do in Yosemite.
 When you are having fun, enjoy the fun.

-• When you ARE taking photos, have fun with the photos too!
+- When you ARE taking photos, have fun with the photos too!
 There are plenty of trick picture opportunities, with tiny waterfalls in the distance.

-• Take lots of shots.
+- Take lots of shots.
 You will probably get something beautiful.
 My favorite photo I took of Half Dome, which you see below, I took waiting for the shuttle bus.

-• Let your inner Ansel Adams come out.
+- Let your inner Ansel Adams come out.
 Yosemite looks fabulous in black and white!

-• Don’t let the weather hamper you.
+- Don’t let the weather hamper you.
 Heavy rain clouds can give a surprising, but still beautiful, photo.

-• Play with your presets.
+- Play with your presets.
 You might find all sorts of different looks that you love.

 These photos are just a few of those I took with my best friend VerNessa on our last trip to Yosemite.
 We had so much fun taking them, in the good weather and the bad, and I also enjoyed editing them to try some different moods.
 I couldn’t stop myself from sharing them.
 I hope you enjoy them, at least a little bit.